Bronchopulmonary Dysplasia (BPD)

 • Sometimes diuretics and restriction of fluids

-• palivizumab if nirsevimab is not available) to prevent respiratory syncytial virus (RSV) infection
+• Nirsevimab (or Nirsevimab (orpalivizumab if nirsevimab is not available) to prevent respiratory syncytial virus (RSV) infection, and influenza vaccine

 Doctors diagnose lung infections and treat them as needed.

-Because ventilation and supplemental oxygen may injure the lungs, doctors try to remove newborns from ventilators and CPAP as soon as possible and minimize the use of supplemental oxygen.
+Because ventilation and supplemental oxygen may injure the lungs, doctors try to remove newborns from ventilators, CPAP, or NIPPV as soon as possible and minimize the use of supplemental oxygen.

 Good nutrition is crucial to help the newborn’s lungs grow and to keep the new lung tissue healthy.
 Newborns are fed an increased number of calories each day to help their lungs heal and grow.